iparmentier/magento2-order-success/README.md

 ## License

-This module is under proprietary license.
-See [LICENSE.txt](LICENSE.txt) file for details.
+This module is licensed under the Open Software License ("OSL") v3.0.
+See the [LICENSE.txt](LICENSE.txt) file for details.